gr33nm0nk2802/mailMeta/README.md

 ### Linux

 1. Use `meta.py` from the cloned repo.
+(Python is required)

 ```
 python3 meta.py -f message.eml
 ```

 ![metapy-linux](images/linux-metapy.png)

+or

+2. Downloading the `meta` executable for linux and giving it executable permissions.
+Then supplying the eml file to the pre-compiled binary.
+(No dependencies)

 ```
 wget https://github.com/gr33nm0nk2802/mailMeta/releases/download/1.0.0/meta